nfrappart/nfrappart.github.io/_posts/2022-01-20-keep-it-dry-use-modules.markdown

 }
 ```

 With the code above, by just editing the local named `vms`, you can deploy as much vm as you want with only one module call.
-In a future post, we'll use json as input for locals.
+I'll go into further details in a futur post, using json files as data source for locals.

 ## Version your modules
-If you pay attention to the `source`attribute, you'll see that it ends with a reference.
+If you pay attention to the `source` attribute, you'll see that it ends with a reference.
 This reference is a git tag.
-You could use a commit serial instead it'd work the same.
+You could use a commit serial instead it'd work the same, since a tag is an commit alias.
 The big give away here is that I highly recommend having one repo per module so you can version them separetely.
 Then you can have several versions of the same module living in different project without risking a breaking change.

 Project A could have : `source = "github.com/nfrappart/azTerraVmLinuxAvZone?ref=v1.0.5"`
 while while project B had : `source = "github.com/nfrappart/azTerraVmLinuxAvZone?ref=v1.0.8"`

-Even if v1.0.8 induces breaking change (like removing some resources or changing some naming conventions), it would not break Project A until you change `ref=v1.0.5` by `ref=v1.0.8`.
+Even if v1.0.8 induces breaking change (like removing some resources or changing some naming conventions), it would not break Project A until you change `ref=v1.0.5` by another tag.